Kolyunya/wiki-parser/README.md

 ## Available processors
 * `StdoutPrinter` - prints all words to the `stdout`.
 * `FileSaver` - saves all words to a specified file.
+* `DatabaseSaver` - saves all words to a database.
 * `LowercaseShifter` - converts all words to a lowercase.
 * `UppercaseShifter` - converts all words to an uppercase.